zachlambert/ros-rescue-mirror/README.md

 The `arbie_bringup` package contains launch files for running the robot:
 `roslaunch arbie_bringup arbie.launch` - Starts everything
-`roslaunch arbie_arm` - Starts the arm hardware and manipulation
+`roslaunch arbie_bringup arm.launch` - Starts the arm hardware and manipulation
-`roslaunch sim_arm` - Starts Gazebo with the arm simulation
+`roslaunch arbie_bringup sim_arm.launch` - Starts Gazebo with the arm simulation
-`roslaunch sim_base` - Starts Gazebo with the base simulation
+`roslaunch arbie_bringup sim_base.launch` - Starts Gazebo with the base simulation

+If using the simulated robots, before running the above, must start the appropriate simulation:
+`roslaunch arbie_gazebo sim_arm.launch`
+`roslaunch arbie_gazebo sim_base.launch`

 This uses a webserver for teleoperation, which can be viewed at:
 `localhost:8000/arbie_webgui`